thduran/full-devops-portfolio/day-01/commands.md

 # universal command to apply configuration manifest
 kubectl apply -f file.yaml

-# lists all resources of standard namespace
+# lists all resources of default namespace
 kubectl get all
 ```